How to Change Song Lyrics for Free with AI

 The Free AI Lyric Rewriter Inside the Editor

-Here's something most people miss: the V3 editor has a built-in AI lyric rewrite feature.
+Here's something most people miss.
+The editor has a built-in AI lyric rewrite feature.
 When you're editing your lyrics, you can highlight any line and ask the AI to suggest rewrites that match the syllable count and rhythm of the original.
-This feature is free to use — it doesn't consume processing credits.
+This feature is free to use.
+It doesn't consume processing credits.

 This is genuinely useful even if you're a decent songwriter.
 Matching syllable count and stress patterns to an existing melody is harder than writing from scratch.
 The AI handles the tedious prosody matching so you can focus on the creative direction.
 I covered why this matters in my post on how to change lyrics with AI.